Robbie Deans

-Robert Maxwell Deans (born 4 September 1959) is a New Zealand rugby union coach and former player, currently the head coach of Japanese club Saitama Wild Knights.
+Robert Maxwell Deans (born 4 September 1959) is a New Zealand rugby union coach and former player, currently the head coach of Japanese club Saitama Wild Knights and the incoming Performance Director for Prem Rugby side Harlequins from the 2026–27 season onwards.
 He was head coach of the Australian national team between 2008 and 2013.
 Deans previously coached the Crusaders for eight seasons and was an assistant coach of New Zealand between late 2001 and 2003.
-As the coach of the Crusaders, Deans won three Super 12 titles and two Super 14).
-He also coached Canterbury in the National Provincial Championship, winning the title in 1997.
-As a player, Deans represented Canterbury, first playing at fly half, and later fullback.
 He also played nineteen matches for the All Blacks, including five tests.